-- Data base vendors, better aware of data content value, are raising subscription prices and basing royalties upon data base subsegment access, and item "hits" (i.e., items displayed or selected for computation). - The personal computer and intelligent workstation are revolutionizing the way information services vendors are offering on-line data base services.
-Over 80% of the vendors interviewed were offering or planned to offer microprocessor access search and analysis software utilizing the IBM PC and other personal computers. - Many offerings have the capability of downloading data base segments onto hard disks. - Some vendors offered the capability to interface with widely available personal computer software such as Lotus 1-2-3 and spreadsheet analysis packages. - Vendors such as Computstat, DRI, BEST, and Dow Jones were offering data base segments on flexible disk for use on personal computers. - Data base vendors are increasingly turning to the use of VANs and giving up on information services vendors for end-user delivery of their data and valueadded access and analysis software.
-By announcing VAN networks, information services vendors, such as ADP and GEISCO, will add impetus to the proliferation of on-line data base services. - IBM and AT&T are both intensely interested in the delivery of on-line information services to the corporate and consumer marketplace. - AT&T, in spite of temporary roadblocks, will be successful in delivering "Yellow Pages-like" information services from data bases created and maintained by the BOCs.
+- The lower margins in publishing pushed the industry average down to just over 16%. - Data base vendors, better aware of data content value, are raising subscription prices and basing royalties upon data base subsegment access and item "hits" (i.e., items displayed or selected for computation). - The personal computer and intelligent workstation are revolutionizing the way information services vendors are offering on-line data base services.
+Over 80% of the vendors interviewed were offering or planned to offer microprocessor access search and analysis software utilizing the IBM PC and other personal computers. - Many offerings have the capability of downloading data base segments onto hard disks. - Some vendors offered the capability to interface with widely available personal computer software such as Lotus 1-2-3 and spreadsheet analysis packages. - Vendors such as Computstat, DRI, BEST, and Dow Jones were offering data base segments on flexible disks for use on personal computers. - Data base vendors are increasingly turning to the use of VANs and giving up on information services vendors for end-user delivery of their data and valueadded access and analysis software.
+By announcing VANs, information services vendors, such as ADP and GEISCO, will add impetus to the proliferation of on-line data base services. - IBM and AT&T are both intensely interested in the delivery of on-line information services to the corporate and consumer marketplace.

-- IBM is intensely interested in on-line services in the insurance industry. - IBM, in a joint venture with Sears and CBS, is approaching the consumer marketplace with a wideband communications concept, easily accommodating information data base services. - IBM, in a joint venture with Merrill Lynch, is planning to deliver realtime securities and commodities information services to security brokers and individuals. - Knowledge-based systems tend to utilize large data bases of information in synthesizing responses to user requests.
-INPUT expects that the successful implementation of knowledge-based systems in selected areas will greatly expand the market for on-line data base services. - Software programs that provide gateways to a variety of data bases and vendor services, operating on personal computers, will become the "VisiCalc" of the on-line data base marketplace.
+- AT&T, in spite of temporary roadblocks, will be successful in delivering "Yellow Pages-like" information services from data bases created and maintained by the BOCs. - IBM is intensely interested in on-line services in the insurance industry. - IBM, in a joint venture with Sears and CBS, is approaching the consumer marketplace with a wideband communications concept, easily accommodating information data base services. - IBM, in a joint venture with Merrill Lynch, is planning to deliver realtime securities and commodities information services to security brokers and individuals. - Knowledge-based systems tend to utilize large data bases of information in synthesizing responses to user requests.
+INPUT expects that the successful implementation of knowledge-based systems in selected areas will greatly expand the market for on-line data base services. - Software programs that provide gateways to a variety of data bases and vendor services operating on personal computers will become the "VisiCalc" of the on-line data base marketplace. - Now in various stages of development or pilot programs are products for the emerging videotex market.
+Although somewhat slow to gain acceptance, the potential of videotex for distributing both consumer and busines services is enormous. - The primary reasons this market could explode are the vast networks represented by telephone equipment and cable television already in place. - A factor which has, however, dampened user enthusiasm in some trials is the use of special expensive terminals.